VadimFront-end/find-the-shortest-distance-between-two-given-words-myTestTask/README.md

-Task: Given a text file with words, find the shortest distance between two given words.
+Task: Given a text file with words, find the shortest and longest distance between two given words.